When you got saved you were probably told a lot of wonderful things about your future. “God has a wonderful plan for your life.”

 The beginning of your new story

 The instant you were born again, God did an amazing work in your life.
 He gave you a glorious new past and a completely new life.
-He changed just about everything there is to change about you.
+He changed just about everything about you.
 But one thing God left unchanged was your mind, your way of thinking.
 Only you can change that.

 Our thought patterns are shaped by our past.
-So which past are you identifying with?
+Which past are you identifying with?
 Your old man history or your new man history?
-Everything we need pertaining to life and godliness comes through our knowledge of Him who called us (2 Pet 1:13).
-If you want to see breakthrough in your life, look to Jesus, look to the cross, and change the way you think:
+Everything we need pertaining to life and godliness comes through our knowledge of him who called us (2 Pet 1:13).
+If you want to see breakthrough in your life, look to Jesus, look to the cross, and change the way you think.

-Do not be conformed to this world, but be transformed by the renewing of your mind… (Rm 12:2a)
+Do not be conformed to this world, but be transformed by the renewing of your mind… (Rom 12:2a)